Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 We use Spotless to reformat and organise all of our library code.
 It runs automatically on compilation so please ensure you've compiled your code before submitting a pull request.

+To run spotless manually, do `./gradlew spotlessApply`.

 ## Create a pull request

 Creating a pull request will check everything compiles and runs all your tests.

+A good pull request will have an appropriate title and summary outlining what you've done.

 Once all the checks pass, we'll review your code and hopefully get it merged!

 ## Releases